SR-22 in Oregon

 - Getting charged with reckless or negligent driving

-- Having multiple traffic violations in a short period of time
+- Having multiple traffic violations or accidents in a short period of time

-In some cases, a driver in Oregon will not automatically lose their license after a serious violation.
-However, they will lose their license if they do not have an SR-22 on file by the required date.
+In some cases, a driver in Oregon may not automatically lose their license after a serious violation.
+However, they may lose their license if they do not have an SR-22 on file by the required deadline.

-The Oregon Department of Motor Vehicles (DMV) does not disclose how long drivers must have an SR-22 on their record.
-But in most states, SR-22 insurance stays on a driver’s record for three to five years, depending on the severity of the violation.
+The Oregon Department of Motor Vehicles (DMV) does not disclose how long drivers must file an SR-22 for, but in many states, SR-22 insurance stays on a driver’s record for three years, depending on the severity of the violation.

 Cost of SR-22s in Oregon